keu/docs/software_versioned_docs/version-0.23/cli-quickstart.md

 - Create Astronomer Service Accounts, Users and Deployments
 - Append annotations to your Deployment's Pods

 This guide provides steps for installing the CLI, initializing an Astronomer project, and deploying to an Airflow instance on your local machine.
-For more information on specific CLI workflows and features, read the [Astronomer CLI Reference Guide](cli-reference.md).
+For more information on specific CLI workflows and features, read the [Astronomer Software CLI Reference Guide](cli-reference.md).

-## Step 1: Install the Astronomer CLI
+## Step 1: Install the Astronomer Software CLI

-There are two ways to install any version of the Astronomer CLI:
+There are two ways to install any version of the Astronomer Software CLI:

 - [Homebrew](https://brew.sh/)
 - cURL